jmtorres/drupal-views_fluid_grid/README.txt

   It contains the base CSS classes to style the fluid grid.

 - views_fluid_grid.size.css

   It contains additional CSS classes that are used to define the width and height of the items in the grid.
-These sizes are defined for each in the settings form of the style plugin.
-If you need to add more sizes to the list, please see CUSTOMIZATION section below.
+These sizes are defined for each option in the settings form of the style plugin.
+If you need to add more sizes to the list, please see ADVANCED section below.

 - views_fluid_grid.advanced.css